 During the administration of Ms. Mary Lenahan (Cawley) from 1981-2002, the program first received the National League for Nursing Accreditation status in 1990.
-From 2002 to 2018 the program was under the leadership of Mary Beth Pacuska, MSN and is currently under the leadership of Gail Holby, MSN.
-In order to continually meet the demand for nurses, two (2) classes per year are accepted with approximately 80 graduates per year entering the work force.
+From 2002 to 2018 the program was under the leadership of Mary Beth Pacuska, MSN and is currently under the leadership of Gail Holby, MSN, BSRN.
+In order to continually meet the demand for nurses, two (2) classes per year are accepted and graduate in May and November.
 Today, the Practical Nursing Program has a staff of full-time MSN, BSN, and MS prepared faculty members and multiple part-time instructors.

-More than 3,800 students have graduated from the Practical Nursing Program.
+More than 4,000 students have graduated from the Practical Nursing Program.
 These graduates have proudly represented the Practical Nursing Program in our community by serving in a variety of healthcare settings.
 Currently, the Practical Nursing Program is approved by the PA State Board of Nursing and fully accredited by the ACEN.